 All the command line parameters are optional.
-In most cases the program is started simply by entering PCPSINFO.
-If the board can installed successfully, the screen displays information similar to figure shown below:
+In most cases the program is started simply by entering PCPSINFO or, if the port address has been changed, PCPSINFO P:xxxx.
+If the board can be accessed via the selected port address the screen displays information as shown below: